 - 1 cup water, 1/4 cup dishwashing liquid, 2 tablespoons light corn syrup OR glycerin

-Sugar, corn syrup or glycerin help make bubbles last longer, but is an entirely optional ingredient.
+Sugar, corn syrup or glycerin help make bubbles last longer but are entirely optional ingredients.
 Feel free to adjust these recipes or add food coloring (for color) or essential oils (for fragrance).

 For bubble blowers and wands, improvise with items from around the house.
 For blowers, remove the top and bottom from frozen juice cans or tomato paste, use plastic straws, or forms wands out of pipe cleaner, coat hangers, or wire.
 For wands, try a slotted spoon, cheese grater, cookie cutter, funnel, strainer, canning jar rings, fly swatter or plastic rings from a six-pack of soda.

-Ages 1+.
 For the shell, use buckets without lids, empty coffee or paint cans, a cardboard oatmeal canister, different size tin cans or quart-size canning jars.
-Overturned metal pot, pans, lids, cake pans and muffin tins can also add interest to an assortment of drums.
+Overturned metal pots, pans, lids, cake pans and muffin tins can also add interest to an assortment of drums.